-HONORS (Semester 1: 2564, Semester 2: 2566)

-Prerequisite: Algebra II 2, Honors

-Note: Students not meeting the prerequisite should contact the department chair to arrange a placement test.
+HONORS (Semester 1: 2564, Semester 2 : 2566) Classification: Honors Prerequisite: Algebra II- 2, Honors Open to: 11 Credit: 2 FW Note: Students not meeting the prerequisite should contact the department chair to arrange a placement test.
 Waivers are not acceptable if the student has not taken Honors Algebra II 1-2.

 This course provides formal development of the algebraic, trigonometric, and other pre-calculus skills.
 These are the concepts necessary for the students who will take a calculus course and other college level mathematics courses.
 The instructional program will provide ways to use algebraic skills, graphic techniques, and a wide range of applications.
 Students will further develop an appreciation of the contributions made by mathematicians such as De Moivre and Euler.
-Topics include: algebra and coordinate geometry for pre-Calculus, algebraic and transcendental functions and graphs, analytic geometry and trigonometry, matrices, parametric equations, mathematical induction, binomial theorem, series, and sequences.
+Topics include: algebra and coordinate geometry for preCalculus, algebraic and transcendental functions and graphs, analytic geometry and trigonometry, matrices, parametric equations, mathematical induction, binomial theorem, series, and sequences.

 Students taking this course will be required to have a scientific calculator.
-They are also encouraged to have a TI-Nspire CX CAS graphing calculator.
+They are also encouraged to have a TI-nspire CX CAS graphing calculator.

-STATISTICS 1-2, AP (2570)

-Prerequisite: Algebra II-2 Open to: 9, 10, 11, and 12
+STATISTICS 1-2, AP (2570) Classification: Advanced Placement Prerequisite: Algebra II-2 Open to: 9, 10, 11, and 12 Credit: 2 FW